Murder Rap: Legacy

 In 1998, the song was included on the compilation Ruthless Records Tenth Anniversary: Decade of Game.
 In 2002, Insane Clown Posse released a cover of the song on their album The Wraith: Shangri-La.
 This version of the song appeared as the B-side of ICP's single "Hell's Forecast".
+In 2004, the song was added in the game Grand Theft Auto: San Andreas, which is used for Radio Los Santos station.
 In 2006, ICP's cover was remixed for The Wraith: Remix Albums by Filthee Immigrants.
 Insane Clown Posse's cover of the song led to a professional relationship between ICP and Cold 187 um, and he later signed to Psychopathic Records as a solo rapper.